CivitasVoto/app/README.md

 ### [Bancor](https://about.bancor.network/protocol/)

-The economy of the network - determines community token prices and allows for trading tokens within and outside of the Civitas Network.
+The economy of the network - provides continuous fundraising and liquidity for a community.
+Also automatically valuates community token prices and allows for swapping tokens within and outside of the Civitas Network based on the value of those currencies.

 ### [Colony](https://colony.io/)

 The workforce of the network - community project owners create bounties to be paid in a community’s token, held in escrow until the task is completed.
-Bounty hunters earn reputation respective to the amount earned.
+Contributors earn reputation equal to the monetary value of a task.

 ### [Aragon](https://aragon.org/)

 The foundation of communities - reputation holders create and vote on proposals to: allocate funds to projects, change membership dues, signal community decisions, revoke membership, ad infinitum.
-This can be extended for virtually any use case by installing the relevant Aragon arApp.
+This can be extended for specific use cases by installing and/or configuring existing arApps.

 ## Release Milestones

-I. Network of Communities
+I. Network of Communities (COMPLETE)

 - Launch communities with a bonding curve fundraising token